East Wing is pleased to announce 'IN TRANSIT' Re-opening! 29 June!

 Utilising photography, performance and filmmaking, each body of work examines the experiences of those thrust into a culture that is markedly different from their own.
 These stories illustrate the physical and psychological challenges faced, while additionally looking at the deeper discussion of what constitutes citizenship in the wake of the enormous migrations into Europe.
 Through their narratives, the artists strive to disrupt accepted misconceptions about immigration and otherness in order to tell a more accurate story.
 By collaborating with their subjects they give voice to those who must endure mountains of dead time while tangled up in bureaucracy in order to become more than merely ‘registered aliens.’
 The exhibition is curated by East Wing Artistic Director, Peggy Sue Amison.

-European exhibitions begin in Cork, Ireland at the Crawford Art Gallery, running from 6 March - 4 May 2020.
+European exhibitions commenced in Cork, Ireland at the Crawford Art Gallery, which opened 6 March.

 The exhibition will them move to Stadtgalerie in Saarbrücken, Germany

-in June.
-More dates and information to follow soon.Tanya Habjouqa
+in September (More dates and information to follow soon).Tanya Habjouqa

 (JO) is an award-winning photographer, journalist and educator.
 Her practice links social documentary, collaborative portraiture, and participant observation.
 Her principal interests include gender, representations of otherness, dispossession and human rights, with a particular concern for the ever-shifting sociopolitical dynamics in the Middle East.
 Habjouqa’s work has been exhibited worldwide and is in the collections of MFA Boston, Institut du Monde Arab, and the Carnegie Museum of Art.
 She is a founding member of Rawiya, the first all-female photography collective from the Middle East.
 She is also one of four mentors for the Arab Documentary Photography Program, organized by Magnum Foundation, Prince Claus Foundation, and AFAC.
 She is a member of the Noor Agency and represented by East Wing Gallery.
 Habjouqa lives with her family in East Jerusalem.George Awde